maryamkamaruddin/Pump-Failure-and-Risk-Analysis/README.md

 # Pump-Failure-and-Risk-Dashboard

-About this proejct : Personal Project
+About this project : Personal Project

 Goal